 Coarse Blue Cornmeal

 Our Coarse Blue Cornmeal is ground from organic blue corn and nothing else.
 Perfect for cast-iron skillet cornbread or a batter for frying, or as a base for hushpuppies.
 It truly makes unforgettable cornbread.
-Freshly stone-ground from organic blue corn and shipped to your door.
+It is freshly stone-ground from organic blue corn and shipped to your door.

 This cornmeal is a USDA certified organic product.